Mining and Minerals

 North of 60

-Crown lands in the Northwest Territories and Nunavut are managed pursuant to the Territorial Lands Act and its related Regulations.
+Crown lands in Nunavut and the Northwest Territories are managed pursuant to the Territorial Lands Act and its related Regulations.
 In the northern territories sub-surface lands include hard-rock minerals, precious gems and coal.
-The rights to these materials are administered through the Northwest Territories and Nunavut Mining Regulations (formerly known as the Canada Mining Regulations) and the Territorial Coal Regulations.
+The rights to these materials are administered through the Nunavut Mining Regulation, the Northwest Territoties Mining Regulations and the Territorial Coal Regulations.
 There is a distinction between sub-surface minerals and surface mineral substances that have specific purposes such as carving stone and building materials.
 These special use surface minerals are administered through the Territorial Quarry Regulations.

-For more information, visit Mining and Minerals in the Northwest Territories and Nunavut.
+For more information, visit Mining & Minerals in Nunavut and on Crown Lands under the Administration of AANDC in the Northwest Territories.

 You may also be interested in: